NVIDIA/NeMo-Run/docs/guides/ray.md

     main()
 ```

-From there you can wrap the script with `uvx`, bake it into a Docker image, or integrate it into a larger orchestration system – the underlying NeMo Run APIs stay the same.
+This pattern can be extended to work with **Typer**, **Click**, or any other CLI framework.
+You can wrap the script with `uvx`, package it into a Docker image, or integrate it into larger orchestration systems while keeping the underlying NeMo Run APIs consistent.

 ---

-Happy distributed hacking! 🚀
+Happy distributed computing! 🚀